 Be sure to work to your level.
 You are doing this in the privacy of your own home.
 No one is watching.
 Don’t even try to look like the video instructor who has had years of fitness and training.
 You shouldn’t even expect to come close.
 Just do what you can.
 If you need to take a break after 1 minute, that is totally acceptable.
 Rest, then start back into it again.
 This is a process of improvements.
 Don’t expect to nail it off the start.
 If you do, then it was too easy for you.
 Find a more difficult workout.

-Ad: Cardio for Beginners DVD
+Beginners Workout DVD

 But don’t lose sight of going to the gym

 If there are such great workouts to do at home, why do you even need to consider going to a gym?